 Almost the entire Voynich MS is written in a script that is not found in any other surviving document.

 Most of the text has been written in a line-by-line manner, obviously from left to right and from top to bottom.
+There are character groups separated by spaces, and these groups appear to form words, which tend to repeat on all pages with a normal frequency distribution.
 Especially on the herbal pages it appears that the illustration (or at least its outline) was on the page before the written text, and the text carefully avoids these illustrations.

 In some places, single 'words' are written near elements of drawings.
 These have come to be called 'labels'.
 Other, more complicated, pages contain (often circular) diagrams, and the text occasionally seems to form an integral part of these.
 It may be written along radii or along circumferences of the circles.